Veterans, Dependents, & Survivors: Are You Informed of Your VA Benefits?

 Other Veteran Administration Benefits

 Widows Dependency Indemnity Compensation (DIC): A benefit paid to widows, widowers, and dependent children when a veteran dies as a result of their service related disabilities or they die while on active duty.
 Income and assets do not affect this payment.
-Current entitlement amount for 2015 is $1,254 per month.
-An additional $310/mo is available if the beneficiary requires assistance with daily living activities.
+Current entitlement amount for 2019 is $1,340 per month.
+An additional $332/mo is available if the beneficiary requires assistance with daily living activities.

 Burial: The VA offers certain benefits and services to honor our Nation’s deceased veterans.
 Headstone and markers, Presidential Memorial Certificate, burial flag, reimbursement of burial expenses (specific eligibility requirements exist), and burial in a VA National Cemetery is available to veterans and some dependents.

-Other Benefit Programs: Vocational Rehabilitation & Employment, Education and Training, Home Loans, Life Insurance, VA Civilian Health Care, and Medical Program CHAMPVA for eligible dependents and survivors.
+Other Benefit Programs: In addition to those listed above, eligible veterans may qualify for additional programs, including: Vocational Rehabilitation & Employment, Education and Training, Home Loans, Life Insurance, VA Civilian Health Care, and Medical Program CHAMPVA for eligible dependents and survivors.

 Documents Required for Proof of Eligibility